Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/00-Data-management-&-setup.md

 # go into it
 cd omw

+# set an alias so we can get here quicly
+alias rnaw='cd /dartfs-hpc/scratch/omw/'
+# NOTE: you can add this line to your .bashrc so it get run everytime you log in
 ```

 We need to set up some sub-directories where we will conduct each step.
 The desired directory strcuture for the workshop looks like this: